slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On travel and nomadism

 Travel is the only thing you buy that makes you richer.
+Travel solves a plethora of self-improvement goals.
 Traveling as mini lifes.
-Travel solves a plethora of self-improvement goals.

 > *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*

 HINTS on travel:

-- How does really traveling differ from a standard vacation?
-Travelling is getting under the skin of the place.
+- Travelling is getting under the skin of the place.
-- Think less about getting the most for your buck and more about who you’re going with.
-- How long should your vacation be?
+- For how long?
 Research says aim for 3 to 6 days of travel.
 Frequency beats intensity.
+- Think less about money optimization and more about who you’re going with.
 - Travellers are the best money managers.
 People have a cultural memory of travelling as expensive but it's not.
-- Just buy a ticket to the next destination, look for empty seats and get people to take you home.
+Just buy a ticket to the next destination, look for empty seats and get people to take you home.

-HINTS on nomadism:
+HINT on nomadism:

-> *'Build a business with the heuristic of "Maximize my vacation time":
+- Build a business with the heuristic of "Maximize my vacation time":
-Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chillin'*
+Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling'*

 <!--
 camping come from military campaign